Reading Megillat Ruth on Shavuot

 Learn how to leyn Megillat Ruth

-Thanks to a very generous gift from the Koschitzky family, this Shavuot JOFA is making it really easy for you to lead the Megillat Ruth reading in your community.
+Thanks to a very generous gift from the Koschitzky family in honor of Sarah Edery Delorde on the occasion of the Bat Mitzvah of her great granddaughter, Karen Aouizerat, this Shavuot JOFA is making it really easy for you to lead the Megillat Ruth reading in your community.

 The Megillat Ruth app boasts the following features: